Building Sustainable Data Governance Programmes with Agile Concepts

 - Establishing a data champion network to ensure proper business involvement

-- Carving out bite-sized segments of prioritized data to focus on short, iterative cycles enabling the most meaningful data sets to receive governance quickly
+- Carving out bite-sized segments of prioritised data to focus on short, iterative cycles enabling the most meaningful data sets to receive governance quickly

-- Staffing support resources for business-as-usual functions or gaps in your program to meet your on-going needs
+- Staffing support resources for business-as-usual functions or gaps in your programme to meet your on-going needs